LukeMathWalker/pavex/README.md

 It generates as output the source code for a fully-fleshed web-server, behaving according to your specification, ready to be launched.

-`pavex` aims to have it all: great ergonomics and high performance.
+Pavex aims to have it all: great ergonomics and high performance.
 As **easy** to use as Rails, Django or ASP.NET Core.
 As **fast** as a handwritten solution that strips away all abstractions.

 ### Great error messages

-`pavex` operates at the **right level of abstraction**—it understands the specific challenges and requirements of API development.
+Pavex operates at the **right level of abstraction**—it understands the specific challenges and requirements of API development.
-The intermediate code generation step (`Blueprint` -> runtime code) allows `pavex` to perform in-depth static analysis.
+The intermediate code generation step (`Blueprint` -> runtime code) allows Pavex to perform in-depth static analysis.
 Potential issues are caught at compile-time with an **informative error message**:

 ```text